microsoft/WhatTheHack/xxx-IntroToAzureRedHatOpenshift/Coach/Solution-08.md

         AZURE_CLIENT_SECRET: <your-client-secret>
         AZURE_CLOUD_ENV: <your-azure-cloud-environment>
     ```
-- Check that operators are installed using the command `oc get subs -n openshift-operators` or going to the web console **Operators Installed** tab
+- Check that operators are installed using the command `oc get pods -n openshift-operators` or going to the web console **Operators Installed** tab

-## Add secret to Key Vault
-- Create a KeyVault resource in your resource group
-- In the settings page, select **Secrets**
-- Click on **Generate/Import**
-- Upload the **Secret** file
-    - Enter the **Application ID** from the service principal as the name for your key and enter it into the *Value* tab
-    - Select **Service Principal** for the content type

-## Upload MongoDB secret
-- Create a new secret with the MongoDB credentials
-- Upload to Key Vault

-- Create a key vault using the Azure Service Operator
-1) Create a SP
-2) Create a namespace called `operators`
-2) Create a secret
-3) Install Azure Service Operator
-4) Install Key Vault
-5) Add Key
-6) Reference Key